amirbrd/bike-share-balancing/README.md

 ## Overview

-This project analyzes Toronto's Bike Share ridership data for July 2023.
+This project analyzes Toronto's Bike Share ridership data.
 The analysis involves clustering bike stations based on their usage patterns, calculating differences between start and end counts, and visualizing the results using interactive maps.
-The goal is to understand bike usage patterns and identify stations that are over- or under-utilized, providing insights for potential improvements in bike distribution and station management.
+The goal is to understand bike usage patterns and identify stations that are over- or under-utilized, providing insights for potential improvements in bike distribution and station management, mainly through user incentives and pricing mechanisms.

+My next step is to further refinment by time of day, weather, etc. and to develop the actual mechanism.

 ## Data Sources